Linkage Projects

 Honorary academic appointment for eligibility purposes means any honorary position that gives full academic status, as certified by the Deputy Vice-Chancellor (Research) or equivalent in the application.
 The researcher must have access to research support comparable to employees e.g. an emeritus appointment.
 The researcher is not eligible to be a Chief investigator using their honorary academic appointment if they are employed by an organisation other than an Eligible Organisation for more than 0.2 FTE.

-If you hold an Honorary appointment (holding no more than 0.2 FTE paid appointment at an organisation other than an Eligible Organisation) and you wish to apply as a Chief Investigator please contact ric-arclinkage@unimelb.edu.au as soon as possible to arrange DVCR certification.
+If you you wish to apply as a Chief Investigator and you hold an honorary appointment (with no more than 0.2 FTE paid appointment at an organisation other than an Eligible Organisation), please contact ric-arclinkage@unimelb.edu.au as soon as possible to arrange DVCR certification.

-The active project assessment date for the Linkage Projects for funding applied for in 2023 applications submitted by 30 June 2023 will be 1 January 2024 .
+The active project assessment date for Linkage Projects applied for in Round 1 2024 will be 1 July 2025.

-The active project assessment date for Linkage Projects for funding applied for in 2023 applications submitted from 1 July 2023 will be 1 July 2024.
+The active project assessment date for Linkage Projects applied for in Round 2 2024 will be 1 January 2026.

-Applicants should review the limits on project and applications for Linkage Projects.
-See sections 4.23 - 4.25 of the Grant Guidelines.
+Applicants should review the limits on the number of possible projects and applications in Sections 4.23 - 4.25 of the Grant Guidelines.

 OPTIONAL PROPOSAL REVIEW BY AN EXTERNAL CONSULTANT

-Research, Innovation and Commercialisation (RIC) engages the services of an external consultant to review ARC Linkage proposals to improve application competitiveness.
-Please provide the responses to Parts A4, A5 and the Project Description in Part D2 in one Microsoft Word or pdf document.
+Research, Innovation and Commercialisation (RIC) engages the services of an external consultant to review ARC Linkage proposals to improve their competitiveness.
+Please provide the responses to Parts A4, A5, and C1 in one Microsoft Word or pdf document.
+Alternatively, applicants can download a pdf of the full proposal from the RMS.
 Applicants should email their draft responses to ric-arclinkage@unimelb.edu.au.
-Alternatively, applicants can email a pdf of the full proposal from RMS.
-Refer to the key dates for the LP23 Assessment Rounds.

 Please note that requesting a review from an external consultant is optional.
 RIC will still review draft applications before the final due date.